 The black wires to the controlled loads should be connected to the proper relay output screw terminals of J6 and J7 on the EMS control module.
 Be sure these wires are under the screw terminals and that they are tight.
 The connections are as follows:

 J6 Terminal Function

 1 From Circuit Breaker for Relay 2 (Must be connected to a LINE 2 Breaker)

 2 Output of Relay 2

 3 From Circuit Breaker for Relay 1 (Must be connected to a LINE 1 Breaker)

 4 Output of Relay 1

 5 Neutral

 J7 Terminal Function

-J7 Terminal 1 Function Output of Relay 3

 1 Output of Relay 3

-1 2 Output of Relay 3 From Circuit Breaker for Relay 3
+2 From Circuit Breaker for Relay 3

+3 Output of Relay 4

+4 From Circuit Breaker for Relay 4

+NOTE: J6 and J7 terminal blocks - Will accept up to 12 GA or 14 GA copper wire ONLY.

-The 12 VDC voltage connections are made through J2, a 3 pin Mate-N-Lok connector on the low voltage side of the Control Module.
+The 12 VDC voltage connections are made through J2, a 3 pin Mate-N-Lok connector on the low voltage side of the control module.
 The +12 volts should be supplied from a source fused at 3 Amps minimum and capable of delivering up to 1 Amp of AVERAGE current.
 Protecting this connection with a higher rated fuse is acceptable since the EMS is internally protected with a 3 Amp fuse.

-The connections are as follows:

-J2 Pin Function

-1 + 12 Volts

-2 Gen Set Run Input
+The connections are as follows: J2 Pin Function 1 2 3 + 12 Volts Gen Set Run Input Ground

-3 Ground